ambernettech/chefdk-fundamentals/scene_08.md

 23
 -

-Remember that applicaiton Chef.
+Remember that application Chef.
 The one that generated our cookbooks.
 Well it is able to generate cookbook components as well.
 Templates and files (for cookbook_files) are a few of the other things it can generate for us.

 -
 24